gabrielfalcao/lettuce/docs/reference/features.rst

 Feature.scenarios
 ^^^^^^^^^^^^^^^^^

-a list of scenario objects
+A list of scenario objects

-the attribute `scenarios` could be used as follows
+The attribute `scenarios` could be used as follows

 .. highlight:: python